r0bertcode/z-crypt/README.md

       // {"hello":"world"}
 ```

 ### In the case you need to provide a IV not on the table

-This is not standard functionality, and I would reccomend using the 'encryptIv' and 'decryptIv' functions if you find yourself often needing to carry on or pass along the IV.
-<br><br>
-If the IV is not from a previous encryption, you can simply set it to the IV table, and use the function as noraml by doing something like this (example below) or using the .setIv method
+If the IV is not from a previous encryption, you can simply set it to the IV table, and use the function as noraml by doing something like this (example below).

 ```
-  const iv = randomBytes(16);
+  const myIv = randomBytes(16);

-  aes.ivTable[encryptedString] = iv;
+  aes.ivTable[encryptedString] = myIv;

-  OR

-  aes.setIv(encryptedString, iv);
 ```

-___
+---